-I sometimes joke that my second child was the product of a bottle of wine and having to deal with losing Patrick on the TV show Offspring – one of those times where emotional comfort was required.
+I sometimes joke that my second child was the product of a gin and tonic.

-While I joke about it now, the truth is, about four weeks after that particular evening when I saw two lines appear on a pregnancy test, I was terrified.
+While I joke about it now, the truth is, about four weeks after that particular evening when I saw two lines appear on a pregnancy test, I was worried.

 Given that nearly half of all pregnancies in Australia are unplanned, I know many parents who have been in this situation, just as I was.
 It can be quite stressful and overwhelming when you think you may have done something that could impact on your baby's health and development.